 Many things can influence how an animal behaves, including hunger, illness, hormones, the presence of a potential predator or prey, even the weather.
-Animal behaviorists identify behaviors and try to answer key questions about them, including:
+Animal behaviorists identify behaviors and try to ask questions shaped by Tinbergen’s four questions, named after Niko Tinbergen, a Dutch biologist and ornithologist:

-Animal behaviorists work in a variety of settings, including universities and research facilities, zoos, animal training facilities, companies that make pet products, organizations that promote animal welfare, and in private practice, helping pet and livestock owners better understand and care for their animals.
+Animal behaviorists work in a variety of settings, including universities and research facilities, zoos, animal training facilities, animal shelters, companies that make pet products, organizations that promote animal welfare and in private practice, helping pet and livestock owners better understand and care for their animals.

-Most animal behaviorists are employed in academic settings, usually in biology or psychology departments, where they teach and engage in high-level research.
-Others work for companies that conduct research using animals, such as pharmaceutical firms, large-scale livestock producers, and pest control companies.
+Some animal behaviorists are employed in academic settings, usually in biology or psychology departments, where they teach and engage in high-level research.
+Companies that use non-human animals may employ individuals whose role is to study behavior and provide behavioral enrichment.
 Many begin their careers as full-time or part-time research assistants.

 Larger zoos may employ animal behaviorists and animal behavior assistants to conduct research and serve as curators, designing appropriate environments for animals, monitoring behavior, developing educational displays and speaking to the public about animal behavior.